 FIFA investigation: UBS, and reportedly numerous other financial institutions, received inquiries from authorities concerning accounts relating to the Fédération Internationale de Football Association ("FIFA") and other constituent soccer associations and related persons and entities.
 UBS cooperated with authorities in these inquiries."

-In section "9.
-Significant Changes in the Financial or Trading Position; Material Adverse Change in Prospects" the second paragraph is completely replaced as follows:
+The section "9.
+Significant Changes in the Financial or Trading Position; Material Adverse Change in Prospects" is completely replaced as follows: